michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0018.md

 - n: a person who is voluntarily absent from home or country
 - v: expel from a country
 ### Family
-exile: exiled, exiles, exilic, exiling+;exilic: postexilic
+- exile: exiled, exiles, exilic, exiling+
+- exilic: postexilic
 ### Examples
 - By 1916 Sun was back in exile again, in Japan.
 - We sent them to Exiles Bar on U Street to see if they’d get right to the point.